RyanFleck/ryanfleck.ca/content/posts/uoe_racing/MSP430-Timer.md

 /* TimerA has two interrupt vectors:
  *  - One dedicated to CCR0
  *  - One shared by TAIFG, plus all other channels.
+ *  - A case statement is used to check which channel
+ *    the interrupt was issued from for ch.
+1-4.
  */

 #pragma vector=TIMER0_A0_VECTOR